-Congratulations to Rachel Van Woezik, who successfully completed her MSc Kinesiology Thesis on October 2nd, 2020.
-Rachel’s thesis was titled ‘Real versus ideal: Toward a deeper understanding of how coaches gain knowledge.’
-Rachel plans to pursue a career in coaching basketball and has started a new role as Assistant Coach of the Carleton Ravens Women’s […]
+Congratulations to Rachel Van Woezik who successfully completed her MSc thesis titled ‘Real versus ideal: Toward a deeper understanding of how coaches gain knowledge’.
+Rachel is now in Ottawa, ON where she is an Assistant Coach for the Carleton Ravens Women’s Basketball team.
+She remains a part of the G4YD lab as a Research Assistant […]

 Dr. Mark Bruner and co-editors, Dr. Mark Eys and Dr. Luc Martin are excited to share their now available book titled ‘The Power of Groups in Youth Sport.’
 This new and engaging book focusing on group dynamics in youth sport, includes an amazing team of international contributors.
 Click here to purchase.